material-components/material-components-web/packages/mdc-textfield/README.md

 Similar to regular DOM elements, the `MDCTextField` functionality is exposed through accessor methods.

-##### MDCTextField.helperTextElement

-HTMLLabelElement.
-This is a normal property (non-accessor) that holds a reference to the element being used as the text field's "helper text".
-It defaults to `null`.
-If the text field's input element contains an `aria-controls` attribute on instantiation of the component, it will look for an element with the corresponding id within the document and automatically assign it to this property.

 ##### MDCTextField.disabled

 Boolean.
 Proxies to the foundation's `isDisabled/setDisabled` methods when retrieved/set